sfarrens/sf_deconvolve/READEME.md

 <a name="eg_anchor"></a>
 ### Example

-The following example can be run on the sample data provided [here](https://www.dropbox.com/sh/qh6rt76nd5a1ve5/AAD1semtINAwUn6bI5D42Urma?dl=0).
+The following example can be run on the sample data provided in the ``example`` directory.

 This example takes a sample of 100 galaxy images with PSF effects and added noise and the corresponding PSFs and recovers the original images using low-rank approximation and Condat-Vu optimisation.